 How Do I Become a Patient Care Technician?

 Explore the career requirements for a Patient Care Technician.
 Get the facts about education, training, and job outlook to determine if this is the right career for you.
-Schools offering Nursing degrees can also be found in these popular choices.

 |Degree Required||High School Diploma, Certificate from Patient Care Technician Program|